 The term DNFBP was introduced in the late 1990s as a response to the changing methodologies of financial criminals who sought to avoid increased AML/CFT scrutiny by using non-financial businesses to launder money.
 FATF recommended that DNFBPs be subject to the same risk-based AML/CFT compliance regulations as banks and other financial institutions, including transaction monitoring, reporting, and record-keeping obligations.

 The following businesses and professions are subject to DNFBP FATF recommendations:

 - Auditors, external accountants, and tax advisors

 - Casinos and other gambling service providers

 - Dealers in precious metals

 - Real estate agents

 In most jurisdictions today, DNFBPs are regulated in much the same way as credit and financial institutions.
-Some also have tailored regulations to counter the unique money laundering threats posed by different types of DNFBP.
+Some financial authorities have tailored their AML/CFT regulations to counter the unique money laundering threats posed by different types of DNFBP.